devanshtiwari/ArchitecturalAnalysis/README.md

 before proceeding to run this java tool.

 Other dependencies are Java libraries used in the Java project.
 These libraries are already included in the iml file.
-This proejct is worked in JetBrains Intellij.
+This proejct is built using in JetBrains Intellij.
 * org.jgrapht:jgrapht-core:1.2.0
 * guru.nidi:graphviz-java:0.7.0